tytydraco/yessleep/out/I_found_a_night_shift_job_on_Indeed_They_paid_me_2000_per_night_to_watch_over_a_dead_womans_ashes_.md

 That was the last straw.
 As soon as the crying stopped, I got up out of there.

-I left the house keys under the doormat and dropped Damien a text message that I wouldn't be coming back.
+I left the house keys under the doormat.

 My phone was ringing up a storm as I reversed out of the driveway.
+Damien must have been alerted that the door was opened.
 I put it on loudspeaker and pressed the gas pedal to the floor.

 "What are you doing, Alex?"
 There was no more politeness in Damien's voice.